FilosofiaCodigo/Biblioteca/docs/UniswapV2FeeToken.md

 ## Technical contract overview

 The UniswapV2FeeToken is a type of token very common in DeFi.
 It collects fees depending on the transaction type (Sell, Buy or P2P peer to peer).
-Fees are sent to a `feeReceiverAddress`.
+Fees are sent to a `feeReceiver`.
 In the constructor a `router` and `baseToken` is set in order to create a uniswap `pair`.
 The `pair` helps us detecting wheter a transaction is Sell, Buy or P2P.

 ## Constructing a UniswapV2FeeToken contract